 The majority of these are important trading partners for Australia now and will continue to be into the future.

-That’s not to cast aside the case for refugees in all this though.
+That’s not to cast aside the case for refugees in all this.

 The reality is that refugees contribute a hell of a lot to our country, both economically and culturally.
 Not only is accepting them the compassionate thing to do, and the right thing to do.
 It’s the Australian thing to do.

 We have a great country built on multiculturalism and a strong economy build by entrepreneurs.
-If we want to continue our prosperity, if we want more jobs, we need to bring in more immigrants.
+If we want to continue our prosperity, if we want more jobs, we need to welcome more immigrants.

 Join the discussion on KBB's Facebook forum!